udx/worker-nodejs/README.md

 By default, this command runs the container with the code located in the `src/` directory of this repository.

-3. Deploy Application Code.
-If your PHP application code is located in a different directory or repository, use the deploy target to mount it as a volume:
+3. Deploy Application Code: If your Node.js application code is located in a different directory or repository, use the deploy target to mount it as a volume:

 ```
-APP_PATH=/path/to/your-php-app make deploy
+APP_PATH=/path/to/your-node-app make deploy
 ```

-- Replace `/path/to/your-php-app` with the path to your PHP application directory.
+- Replace `/path/to/your-node-app` with the path to your Node.js application directory.
-- This command will mount your specified application directory into the container’s `/var/www/html` directory, allowing you to run your custom application directly.
+- This command will mount your specified application directory into the container’s /usr/src/app directory, allowing you to run your custom application directly.

 ## Configuration

-You can configure build and runtime variables in `Makefile.variables`:
+You can configure build and runtime variables in Makefile.variables:

-- PHP and NGINX versions. _(Only PHP8.3 supported for now)_
+- Node.js Version: Specify the version of Node.js required for your application.
-- Port mappings
+- Port Mappings: Customize the ports to match your network setup.
-- Source paths
+- Source Paths: Define paths for application source files, logs, and other resources.

 Adjust these variables to suit your environment or specific deployment requirements.